 Sports Premium Spend 17-18

 Attainment in PE

 At Rosa Street children attend swimming lessons at Spennymoor Leisure Centre in Years 3 and 4.
 Catch up sessions are offered in Autumn Term to Years 5 and 6.
-Schools are now expected to share how many children leave primary school able to swim a distance of 25m in two strokes and perform a self rescue.
-In 2016 62.5% of Year 6 children were able to swim the required distance in two strokes.
-In 2017 83% of Year 6 children met the standard.
-In 2018 84% of Year 6 children met the standard.
-In 2019 we had 80% of Year 6 children that met the standard.
+During 2020-21 swimming sessions were severely disrupted due to Covid-19 and school pool closures.
+Schools are now expected to share how many children leave primary school meeting the National Curriculum outcomes for swimming

 Impact of Sports Premium